Species group: Horned Lizards

 Behavior / temperament:

 Desert Horned Lizards are diurnal.
 When resting or sleeping, they dig themselves into the sand to cover their bodies leaving the top of the head and eyes above ground.
 They are shy and will immediately dash into hiding when startled.
 When provoked or threatened, they hiss.
 When handled, they inflate their bodies to look bigger and poke the handler with their horns.
-When desperate, they are known to squirt blood from their eyes.
+These lizards do not squirt “blood” from their eyes as some other Horned Lizards do.

 Desert Horned Lizards made in the spring and deposit 2-15 eggs in June or July.
 The eggs incubate for 50-60 days.
 Females often have two clutches per year.